iterate-ch/docs/cyberduck/spotlight.md

 Spotlight (macOS)
 ====

-## Search bookmarks with Spotlight
+## Search Bookmarks with Spotlight

 Cyberduck includes a custom *Spotlight Importer Plugin* to search the contents of its bookmarks files.